rcgray/free-genai-bootcamp-2025/lang-portal/docs/Prompts.md

 We are creating an SPA with a FastAPI backend and a React.js frontend, and our file hierarchy (`$ tree -e --gitignore > docs/Project-File-Structure.md`) is currently in @Project-File-Structure.md.
 The backend code is in the subdirectory `backend-fastapi`, and the frontend code is in the subdirectory `frontend-react`.
-We have a database schema defined in `docs/Database-Schema.md` with summary of API endpoints in @API-Summary.md .
+We have a database schema defined in `docs/Database-Schema.md` with summary of API endpoints in `docs/API-Summary.md`.
 All backend tests are passing and the frontend runs great.

-Our current subtask is to create a game to be played in the frontend.We are creating a "snake" game in Phaser, called Kanji Snake, with our design laid out in @Game-Kanji-Snake.md.
-We have a basic snake game working with kanji appering in the field, and we are ready to move to Phase 2.
+Our current subtask is to create a game to be played in the frontend.We are creating a "snake" game in Phaser, called Kanji Snake, with our design laid out in `docs/Game-Kanji-Snake.md`.
+We have a basic snake game working with kanji appering in the field, and we started moving to Phase 2.
+We got interrupted due to sessions requiring a group_id, which is not what we intended to design.
+Specifically, players are allowed to select "all groups" and then play the game with all words in the database (not necessarily part of a group).

+Let's take a look at our code in the games/kanji-snake directory and figure out where we are with respect to the Phase 2 design, update our design document `docs/Game-Kanji-Snake.md` to reflect our current design, and then proceed with the next step in our design document.

+clicking on the 'Start Game' (regardless of which word group is selected, including the meta-group "All Words") hits a 404 not found on the backend.  the backend also reports this error: ``INFO:     127.0.0.1:34706 - "POST /api/sessions HTTP/1.1" 404 Not Found`

+## --- Scrap/Clippings ---

 let's look at our capture code - when we capture or "eat" a word (by hitting any character that word), we want a few things to happen:
 - the entire word (all characters for the word that was hit) will flash a color and fade out completely.